Sheeta-Official/Sheeta-Mobile-Releases/README.md

 ## Join our Beta Testing Community on WhatsApp

 Be part of our exclusive Sheeta Beta Testing Community on WhatsApp!
 Share your feedback, report issues, and connect with fellow testers.
-[Join Now](https://chat.whatsapp.com/HOgrtctbuuC5bVuP7QHcab) (Include the link to your WhatsApp group invitation here)
+[Join Now](https://chat.whatsapp.com/HOgrtctbuuC5bVuP7QHcab)

 ## Visit Our Website